A governed read · illustrative field-verified sample

 What reading it wrong would cost

-Sensitivity resolves once the evidence that settles it arrives.
-Until realized dispatch is bounded, a 10-point swing in the capacity factor the uprate is credited against moves the read from a defensible payback to a negative case.
-The capital-at-stake bound is held until the evidence pack settles how many hours the plant actually runs.
+The uncertainty here collapses only when the dispatch and settlement record arrives.
+Until realized dispatch is bounded, a 10-point swing in the capacity factor the uprate is credited against moves the read from a defensible payback to a negative case, and the capital-at-stake bound is held until the evidence settles how many hours the plant actually runs.

 Questions a committee asks